kikkipedia/Boxinator-frontend/README.md

 ## Installation and setup

 Clone this repository.
 You will need `node` and `npm` installed globally on your machine.

-Then in the project directory, you can run `npm install`
+Then in the project directory, run `npm install`

 ### Start client: